-We believe that Camp Pemigewassett is the oldest summer camp in the country under the same continuous family ownership and management.
+We believe that Camp Pemigewassett is the oldest summer camp for boys in the country under the same continuous family ownership and management.
 Founded in 1908 by Edgar and Edwin Fauver and Dudley Reed, Pemi has thrived for well over a century through the vision and commitment of four generations of Fauvers and Reeds.

 Pemigewassett’s singular history of devoted management continues today with Danny Kerr at the helm.
 Our year ’round director and point person for parents and staff, Danny joined Pemi in June 2010.
 A dedicated and experienced career educator, Danny was director for nine years of Horizons Day Camp of the Aloha Foundation, one of the nation’s leading camping organizations.
 Prior to assuming the fulltime position at Pemi, he was a member of the history faculty and varsity baseball coach at George School in Newtown, Pennsylvania, having taught earlier at both the Indian Mountain and Long Trail Schools.
 Danny and his wife Julia have three sons, Christopher, Robert, and Michael, two of whom have been on the Pemi staff.